xying21/ckb_sdk/docs/javasdk/quickstart.md

 id: quickstart
 title: ckb-sdk-java
 ---
-This guide walk you through setting up a **Gradle** project to develop DApps with ckb-sdk-java.
+This guide walks you through setting up a Java project to develop DApps with ckb-sdk-java.

+The project can be set up and built by using Gradle or Maven.
 You can start from scratch and complete each step or you can bypass basic setup steps that are already familiar to you.

 ## System Requirements

 - Operating System:  All major platforms including Linux, Windows, and macOS.
 - CKB node
 - JDK (version 8 or higher)
-- Gradle ( version 5.0 or higher)
+- Gradle (version 5.0 or higher) or Maven

-## Steps

-### Step 1.
-Install and Run a CKB Node on DEV Chain
+## Install and Run a CKB Node on DEV Chain

-For more information, see [Install a CKB Node on DEV Chain by Using Tippy](https://xying21.github.io/lumos_doc/docs/preparation/setupsystem#install-a-ckb-node-on-dev-chain-by-using-tippy).
+For more information, see [Install a CKB Node on DEV Chain by Using Tippy](https://cryptape.github.io/lumos-doc/docs/reference/ckbnode#install-a-ckb-node-by-using-tippy).

-### Step 2.
-Get CKB Capacity for Test Accounts
+## Get CKB Capacity for Test Accounts

 There are several test accounts that can be used for testing purpose in this tutorial.